dresdner353/jbhasd/README.md

 { "name": "esp8266-9840833", "zone": "Playroom", "controls": [{ "name": "Uplighter", "type": "switch", "state": 1 }] }
 pi@raspberrypi:~ $
 ```
+To be true to a JSON solution, I probably should go and enhance this to allow you post a full JSON body in the request.
+For now, I'll stick with a more basic approach as it makes command-line control easier.

 The sonoff_basic.ino file in this repo is the basic firmware I wrote that should work on any Sonoff device and easily adapt to other ESP-8266 devices.
 You need to only correct the GPIO pin assignments as required for switches and LEDs.